AaltoSciComp/NoBSC/content/about.rst

 Now, in 2025, we are trying to meet again in person.
 Hopefully there are the best parts from NeIC conferences, NeIC all-hands meetings, and NordicHPC, with even more people welcome to attend.

+In addition, we have noticed that Research Software Engineering community, or "researchers who code" appreciate the connection to each other too.
+Samanthas fellowship with the Software Sustainability Institute looks at exactly that.
+Part of the fellowship is the contribution to the international RSE survey to get to know the Finnish and Nordic community needs a bit better.
+A short lunch meeting of RSE enthusiasts in Espoo to celebrate the international RSE day on October 9th 2025 was a good start to connect.
+For the Finnish RSE meetup, we aim to also get together RSE enthusiasts from all over the country, share what we do, learn from each other and also learn about the needs and wishes of the community.